Can Varicose Veins develop into Varicocele?

 How to diagnose this condition?

-The doctor will suspect this condition after a thorough history and physical exam of the patient.
-Then we confirm the diagnosis by obtaining a CT scan or MRI dedicated to viewing the veins.
+The doctor will suspect this condition after the patient's thorough history and physical exam.
+Then, we confirm the diagnosis by obtaining a CT scan or MRI dedicated to viewing the veins.

 What’s the treatment?

-After confirming the presence of Iliac vein compression, your doctor might recommend a venous angioplasty with a stent.
-It is a safe procedure in which the veins are accessed by a small needle.
-Then a venous metal stent is placed in the vein undergoing the compression.
-Again, this is done as an outpatient procedure with no need for an overnight stay in the hospital.
+After confirming the presence of iliac vein compression, your doctor might recommend venous angioplasty with a stent.
+This safe procedure involves accessing the veins with a small needle.
+Then, a venous metal stent is placed in the vein undergoing the compression.
+Again, this is done as an outpatient procedure, with no need for an overnight stay in the hospital.

 For more questions, contact Dr. Omar Hamdallah via phone or WhatsApp at +96265626538